aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

-the vertical alignment type of the text in a cell.
+Gets the vertical alignment type of the text in a cell.

 **Returns:**
 int